Maus: Critique

 Commentators such as Peter Obst and Lawrence Weschler expressed concern over the Poles' depiction as pigs, which reviewer Marek Kohn saw as an ethnic slur and The Norton Anthology of American Literature called "a calculated insult".
 Jewish culture views pigs and pork as non-kosher, or unclean, a point of which the Jewish Spiegelman was unlikely to be ignorant.
 Critics such as Obst and Pekar have said that the portrayal of Poles is unbalanced—that, while some Poles are seen as helping Jews, they are often shown doing so for self-serving reasons.
 In the late 1990s, an objector to Mauss depiction of Poles interrupted a presentation by Spiegelman at Montreal's McGill University with persistent abuse and was removed from the auditorium.

-Literary critic Walter Ben Michaels found Spiegelman's racial divisions "counterfactual".
+Literary critic Walter Benn Michaels found Spiegelman's racial divisions "counterfactual".
 Spiegelman depicts Europeans as different animal species based on Nazi conceptions of race, but all Americans, both black and white, as dogs—with the exception of the Jews, who remain unassimilated mice.
 In Michaels view, Maus seems to gloss over the racial inequality that has plagued the history of the U.S.

 Scholar Bart Beaty disagrees with claims from other critics that Maus presents a fatalistic perspective.
 Rather, he argues that Maus problematizes the essentialistic understanding of the relationship between the German "cats" and Jewish "mice", or the notion that there is something natural about Germans killing Jewish people.

 Scholar Paul Buhle asserted: "More than a few readers have described as the most compelling of any depiction, perhaps because only the caricatured quality of comic art is equal to the seeming unreality of an experience beyond all reason".
 Michael Rothberg opined: "By situating a nonfictional story in a highly mediated, unreal, 'comic' space, Spiegelman captures the hyperintensity of Auschwitz".

 Parodies

-Belgian publisher La Cinquième Couche produced a book entitled Katz, a remix of Spiegelman's book but with all animal heads replaced with cat heads.
+Belgian publisher produced a book entitled Katz, a remix of Spiegelman's book but with all animal heads replaced with cat heads.
 The book reproduced every page and line of dialogue from the French translation of Maus.
 The French publisher of the book, Flammarion, had the Belgian publisher destroy all copies under charges of copyright violation.

 Jesse Reklaw wrote and drew a short version of Michael and Douglas Crichton's novel Dealing: or the Berkeley-to-Boston Forty-Brick Lost-Bag Blues in the style of Maus for the minicomic Low-Jinx #3.